meowsus/wagemage/README.md

 #### `--script` (or `-s`)

 An path to a script to be executed on each derived branch across all derived repositories.
-This path can be absolute or relative to the directory in which the `codeslave` command is run.
+This path can be absolute or relative to the directory in which the `wagemage` command is run.

 ```
---script ~/codeslave_scripts/hunt_the_wumpus
+--script ~/wagemage_scripts/hunt_the_wumpus
---script /path/to/codeslave_scripts/angband
+--script /path/to/wagemage_scripts/angband
---script ./codeslave_scripts/arena_of_octos
+--script ./wagemage_scripts/arena_of_octos
 --script scripts/dwarf_fortress
 ```